REACH ADVOCACY AWARD.

 REACH Advocacy Practice Award is a SCQF level 7 qualification which provides candidates with an education and training in Human Rights Based Advocacy.

 The award consists of candidates participating in 6, 2.5hr teaching modules and a 12-14 week online program where candidates learn to build and develop a portfolio of human rights based case studies.
-These case studies will derive from candidates' personal work experiences and they will learn to apply the tools of a human rights based approach (FAIR model and PANEL principles) to these cases.
-In doing this, candidates learn to reflect on their own work experience and how to improve their advocacy skills through applying a human rights based approach in their work.
+These case studies will derive from candidates' own experiences where they will learn to apply the tools of a human rights based approach (FAIR model and PANEL principles).
+In doing this, candidates learn to embed a human rights based approach to advocacy through reflecting on their own experiences of delivering and/ or accessing services.

 Why study with REACH? .